RESEARCH

 Burnout in healthcare professionals

-Burnout as a structural and organizational problem, distinct from the prevailing framing as an individual character or coping issue.
+Burnout as a structural and organizational problem, rather than the individual character or coping issue the field usually treats it as.

 06